Abstract:

 Pseudomonas sp.) possessed the capabilities of phosphate solubilization, nitrogen fixation, siderophore production, indole-3-acetic acid (IAA) secretion and extracellular polysaccharide (EPS) synthesis.
 Among them, OvR548 and OvR687 also exhibited strong biofilm formation abilities.
 Pot experiments demonstrated that inoculation with these three strains significantly alleviated the inhibitory effects of drought on

-Onobrychis viciifolia in different arid regions of Qinghai Province harbors abundant and functionally diverse resources of growth-promoting and drought-tolerant bacteria, which have great ecological value and application prospects.
+O. viciifolia in different arid regions of Qinghai Province harbors abundant and functionally diverse resources of plant growth-promoting and drought-tolerant bacteria, which have great ecological value and application prospects.
 This study provides excellent strain resources and theoretical support for sustainable grassland management and microbial agent development in arid regions, helping to improve the productivity and resilience of crops in drought-prone areas.